li-chiun-lin/CodingCompetitions/GoogleCodeJam/2015_Qualification/infinite_house_of_pancakes.md

 # Problem

 At the Infinite House of Pancakes, there are only finitely many pancakes, but there are infinitely many diners who would be willing to eat them!
-When the restaurant opens for breakfast, among the infinitely many diners, exactly D have non-empty plates; the ith of these has Pi pancakes on his or her plate.
+When the restaurant opens for breakfast, among the infinitely many diners, exactly $D$ have non-empty plates; the $i$-th of these has $P_i$ pancakes on his or her plate.
 Everyone else has an empty plate.

 Normally, every minute, every diner with a non-empty plate will eat one pancake from his or her plate.
 However, some minutes may be special.
 In a special minute, the head server asks for the diners' attention, chooses a diner with a non-empty plate, and carefully lifts some number of pancakes off of that diner's plate and moves those pancakes onto one other diner's (empty or non-empty) plate.
 No diners eat during a special minute, because it would be rude.